cloro

 Tier 1: Managed AI scraper APIs

 These return parsed structured JSON for ChatGPT queries out of the box.
-No proxy management, no headless browsers to maintain, no selector breakage when OpenAI ships UI updates.
+No proxy management, no headless browsers, no selector breakage when OpenAI ships UI updates.
+For most teams, the best ChatGPT scraper lives in this tier.

 1. cloro — best for managed ChatGPT scraping with structured citations